casys-utokyo/fadec/README.md

 ### 5th

-**Warning: We customized NNgen, we don't recommend you install NNgen by pip (Installation guideline is in 5.
+**Warning: As we customized NNgen, we don't recommend you install NNgen by pip (Installation guideline is in 5.
 Export HDL.).**

 - Python 3.8.2
     - nngen==1.3.3